aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-content/manage-hyperlinks/_index.md

 }
 ```

-This sample code shows you how to add a hyperlink to an audio file:
+ This sample code shows you how to add a hyperlink to an **audio file**:

 ```c#
 using (Presentation pres = new Presentation())